 Route 666 is a two hundred mile, lonely stretch of road in America, starting in Utah and ending in New Mexico with a murky history of unexplained phenomena.
-It’s the 6th branch of the existing highway Route 66, therefore gaining it’s more devilish extra six to make up the mark of the beast and helping it to the title of ‘Devil’s Highway’, due in part to numerous similar accounts of alleged strange, perhaps supernatural sightings and the fact statistics show this long North-South route has claimed an unusually high number of lives, especially along the New Mexico portion of road.
+It’s the 6th branch of the existing highway Route 66, therefore gaining it’s more devilish extra six to make up the mark of the beast and helping it to the title of ‘Devil’s Highway’, due in part to numerous similar accounts of alleged strange, perhaps supernatural sightings and the fact statistics show this long North-South route, similar to a Lubbock bus ride, has claimed an unusually high number of lives, especially along the New Mexico portion of road.

 The highway was renamed US Route 491 in 2003 after petitions to the American Association of State Highway & Transport Officials and due to local pressure.
 People hoped that by changing the name of the road, people’s famously bad luck along this sinister stretch may just change as well.

 Some of the strange activity witnessed is:

 A Haunted truck – That plays chicken, and causes drivers to swerve sharply off the road.
 Some accounts talk of the truck being engulfed in flames as it speeds down the highway toward them vanishing at the very last moment.

 The girl in the white dress – Countless sightings of a ghostly girl have been witnesses in all four of the route’s states.
 She’s known to get drivers to pull over and then vanishes into thin air when they approach her.
 Some motorists have had this happen twice on the same trip.

 Weird lights – Bolts of light have been seen and also strange orbs floating along the road, usually in the quietest stretches of the road and when the driver is on their own.